alienmelon/stinky_js/README.md

 You should be, and worry no more, stinky.js is here!
 Now you can easily attract flies to your website using javascript.

+* stinky.js will work on any website
+* Animated dom elements.
+These flies are ready for the modern web!

 It's easy.
 Too easy even.
 Simply download the js and associating folders, and include the script on your page.